 ORILLIA CENTRE FOR ARTS + CULTURE

-The Orillia Centre for Arts + Culture is a registered charity, which began its activities in 2015 in the Orillia and area.
-Orillia Centre is committed to and firmly believes in providing Orillia and area with experiences in contemporary arts.
+The Orillia Centre for Arts + Culture is a registered charity that began its activities in 2015 in the Orillia and area.
+Orillia Centre is committed to, and firmly believes in, providing Orillia and area with experiences in contemporary arts.